Failed raid against El Chapo’s son leaves 8 dead in Mexico

 Videos on social media showed a scene resembling a war zone, with gunmen, some in black ski masks, riding in the back of trucks and firing mounted machine guns as smoke rose above the cityscape.
 People ran for cover as gunfire rattled around them, and motorists drove frantically in reverse, trying to escape the bullets.

-Five attackers, a member of the National Guard, a civilian and a prisoner died in the gunbattles, Defense Secretary Gen. Luis Cresencio Sandoval said.
+Five attackers, a member of the National Guard, a civilian and a prisoner died in the gun battles, Cresencio Sandoval said.
 He said seven members of the security forces were wounded and eight held captive before being released unharmed.

 The government’s security cabinet made the decision to withdraw the troops to avoid greater loss of life.